Routine use cases

 Full context before the next step

 This article gives the context a reader needs before opening a routine guide.
-"How to keep a face yoga session realistic during calendar gaps" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Realistic session: calendar gaps" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to keep a face yoga session realistic during calendar gaps", the right framing is habit first and appearance claims second.
-In a morning puffiness search that needs conservative language, "How to keep a face yoga session realistic during calendar gaps" is usually a practical decision rather than a promise hunt.
+For "Realistic session: calendar gaps", the right framing is habit first and appearance claims second.
+In a morning puffiness search that needs conservative language, "Realistic session: calendar gaps" is usually a practical decision rather than a promise hunt.
 The reader is trying to treat a routine note as planning support, not proof, so the first move should be observable: pick a repeatable routine before looking for more exercises.
-If that choice makes the next session easier to repeat for "How to keep a face yoga session realistic during calendar gaps", the article has done.
+If that choice makes the next session easier to repeat for "Realistic session: calendar gaps", the article has done its job.
+If "Realistic session: calendar gaps" only creates more searching, pause before adding another routine.
+Orena can support the path.

 Section 2